Music Improvisation and Creation

 May 31 – June 3, 2021

 ~call for papers~

-Wassard Elea invites philosophers and aestheticians to submit papers on the topics of this year’s theme.
+The XIth International Wassard Elea Symposium, held in Ascea, Southern Italy, invites musicologists, computer scientists, philosophers and other academics to submit papers on the topics of this year’s theme.
 Sessions of 90 min. include speaker, commentator and open discussion (40/20/30).
 Participants whose papers are accepted are expected to also prepare a commentary on another presentation at the meeting.
 All suitable contributions are published in our journal, Wassard Elea Rivista.

-There is no registration fee; details about accommodations will be posted in due course.
+There is no registration fee; participants will receive details about accommodation rates in due course.